 Toya started her dance training at age three and came to Decatur School of Ballet at age 13.
 She has been a company dancer with Decatur City Dance since 1992.
 She is a graduate of the DeKalb Center for the Performing Arts.
 In the summer of 1995, she participated in the Governor’s Honors Dance program.
 Toya trained as a demonstrator, an assistant teacher, and a substitute teacher in younger children’s classes at our school.
 She has a strong foundation in ballet and has also trained in modern dance, jazz, and tap.
 Toya is Director of AboutFace, the professional jazz ensemble of Decatur City Dance.

-Heather began her dance training at Decatur School of Ballet at age eight and continued her study with the Atlanta Ballet, the Royal Academy of Dance and the Cleveland Ballet, where she also danced in the company.
-She also danced professionally with the American Ballet Theatre in New York City from 1988 to 1994, working with such notable artists as Twyla Tharp, Natalia Makarova, Jiri Kylian and Mark Morris.
-Heather is also a professional chef.
+Heather began her dance training at Decatur School of Ballet at age eight and continued her study with the Atlanta Ballet, the Royal Academy of Dance, and the Cleveland Ballet, where she also danced in the company.
+She also danced professionally with the American Ballet Theatre in New York City from 1988 to 1994, working with such notable artists as Twyla Tharp, Natalia Makarova, Jiri Kylian, and Mark Morris.
+Heather is also a professional chef and pharmacy technician.